 - Can you recycle old motorcycle helmets?
 Old helmets can be recycled depending on the type of materials used to manufacture them.
-Most recycling centers accept old helmets, especially those with a polycarbonate plastic external shell.
+Most recycling centers accept old helmets, especially those with polycarbonate plastic external shells.

 However, you must refer to the grade of the plastic used by the manufacturer, which will be indicated in the manual.
 If it meets the required standards, then you will have to cut out the straps and take off the inner lining of the helmet.
 Only after you have completed this process will the helmet be accepted by your nearest recycling center.